monroepe/weight-tracker/readme.md

-#Habitual
+#Weight Tracker

-A habit forming app written in MeteorJS
+A weight tracking app in MeteorJS